 The fancier the afternoon tea service, the fancier the presentation.

 How to Make Tea Sandwiches Ahead of Time

 The sandwich fillings can usually be prepped a day or two before.
-Assemble the sandwiches the night before and cover with wax paper then a damp paper towel in an airtight container.
+Assemble the sandwiches the night before and cover with wax paper then a damp paper towel in an airtight container in the refrigerator.
 This will keep the sandwiches fresh overnight without drying out the bread.